 Ready for the future with Microsoft ASP.Net Core 1.0

 "The calculations needed for the many simulations are performed on a server with Microsoft ASP.Net Core 1.0.
 This is the latest, greatly improved, version of ASP.Net, Microsoft's development platform for web applications.
 The release of this new version of the platform was on 27 June.
 This ensured that the web application of Huvaros was definitely ready for the future."

 Graphs with Google Charts

-"In the web applications, the simulation results are presented in handy graphs.
+"In the web applications, the simulation results are presented in useful graphs.
 From these graphs, the users can read what the ideal settings of an analysis machine are.
 For these graphs we make use of Google Charts.
-This too a standard web component that is supported in the Polymer framework, making it almost as easy to work with as Excel for the developers.”
+This is a standard web component that is supported in the Polymer framework, making it almost as easy to work with as Excel for the developers.”

 Reports with JSReport

 "JSReport is a modern, powerful tool for reports with ample configuration possibilities and user scenarios.
 We used this tool to give users the possibility to print the html page with the simulation results as PDF.
 JSReport also makes it possible to add headers, footers, page numbers and such to a report."